ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

         annotation.clearQuadPoints();

-.. method:: addQuadPoint(quadpoint:Array)
+.. method:: addQuadPoint(quad:Quad)

-    Append a single :ref:`QuadPoints <Glossary_Object_Points_and_QuadPoints>` as an array of 8 elements, where each pair are the X/Y coordinates of a corner of the quad.
+    Append a single :ref:`QuadPoints <Glossary_Quads>` as an array of 8 elements, where each pair are the X/Y coordinates of a corner of the quad.

-    :arg quadpoint: `Array`.
+    :arg quad: :ref:`Quad <Glossary_Quads>`

     |example_tag|